 8.7 Monitoring and Evaluation Arrangements

 Component 4 will support Monitoring and Evaluation (M&E) activities to track, document, and communicate the progress and results of the project.
-The PIG/PMU M&E Specialist will be responsible for overall compilation of progress and results.
-This Component will finance the PIG/PMU to prepare project reporting—semi-annual reports and quarterly unaudited IFRs—that will be submitted to the World Bank.
-This Component will also finance an MIS, which the PIG/PMU will establish and utilize for project monitoring, automatic generation of project reports, project transparency (sub-project information will be publicized on websites), and citizen feedback.
+The IG/PMU M&E Specialist will be responsible for overall compilation of progress and results.
+This Component will finance the IG/PMU to prepare project reporting—semi-annual reports and quarterly unaudited IFRs—that will be submitted to the World Bank.
+This Component will also finance an MIS, which the IG/PMU will establish and utilize for project monitoring, automatic generation of project reports, project transparency (sub-project information will be publicized on websites), and citizen feedback.

 8.7.1 Monitoring Plans

-The social issues included within the mitigation measures are monitored and supervised by the local specialists appointed by the PIG/PMU.
+The social issues included within the mitigation measures are monitored and supervised by the local specialists appointed by the IG/PMU.
 Although the social impacts are expected to be low, the potential negative social impacts are planned to be prevented or mitigated during the construction and operation stages.

 Environmental and social monitoring system starts from the implementation phase of the project through the operation phase in order to prevent negative impacts of the project and observe the effectiveness of mitigation measures.
-This system helps the WB and the PIG/PMU to evaluate the success of mitigation as part of project supervision and allows taking an action when needed.
+This system helps the WB and the IG/PMU to evaluate the success of mitigation as part of project supervision and allows taking an action when needed.
 The monitoring system provides technical assistance and supervision when needed, early detection of conditions related to mitigation measures, follows up on mitigation results, and provides information of the project progress.

-Environmental and social monitoring to be implemented by the PIG/PMU has to provide information about key environmental and social aspects of the subprojects, particularly the project environmental and social impacts and the effectiveness of taken mitigation measures.
+Environmental and social monitoring to be implemented by the IG/PMU has to provide information about key environmental and social aspects of the subprojects, particularly the project environmental and social impacts and the effectiveness of taken mitigation measures.
 Such information enables to evaluate the success of mitigation as part of project supervision and allows corrective action(s) to be implemented, when needed.
 In this regard the Monitoring Plan identifies monitoring objectives and specifies the type of monitoring, and their link to impacts and mitigation measures.
 Specifically, the monitoring section of the RAP provides: (a) a specific description and details of monitoring measures, including the parameters to be measured, methods to be used, sampling locations, frequency of measurements; and, (b) monitoring and reporting procedures.

 8.7.2 Monitoring and Reporting Responsibilities

-Through its E&S Consultants in regional project offices in Sughd, Khatlon and GBAO, the PIG/PMU will monitor all sub-projects that it finances to ensure conformity to ESF requirements during construction, operation and maintenance.
+Through its E&S Consultants in regional project offices in Sughd, Khatlon and GBAO, the IG/PMU will monitor all sub-projects that it finances to ensure conformity to ESF requirements during construction, operation and maintenance.
 They will ensure full compliance with the contract conditions to the RPF/Resettlement Plans.
 Final payment to the contractor should be contingent on the final inspection, with particular attention to the requirement to restore the site to its original condition upon completion of rehabilitation activities.

-PIG/PMU’s Social Development Specialists will visit the sub-project sites as and when necessary.
-Based on performance of different sub-projects, the PIG/PMU’s Social Development Specialist will advise on the subsequent disbursements that should be done for the contractors awarded a contract to implement sub-projects under the Project.
+IG/PMU’s Social Development Specialists will visit the sub-project sites as and when necessary.
+Based on performance of different sub-projects, the IG/PMU’s Social Development Specialist will advise on the subsequent disbursements that should be done for the contractors awarded a contract to implement sub-projects under the Project.
 If it is found that there is no RPF and/or ESF compliance, further disbursements will be stopped until ESF compliance is ensured.

-In addition, in the project areas the PIG/PMU will be responsible for the environmental and social monitoring activities identified above as part of the preventive actions and mitigation measures proposed to address potential adverse impacts.
+In addition, in the project areas the IG/PMU will be responsible for the environmental and social monitoring activities identified above as part of the preventive actions and mitigation measures proposed to address potential adverse impacts.
 This monitoring will be incorporated into the overall project monitoring plan required by the World Bank as part of project performance.